 that we might be justified by faith” (verse 24).
 It was not the burden of His own sin which He bore on the Cross—for He was without sin—but He carried His own Cross to die in the place of sinners.
 As Jesus Himself said, “

-In the hours prior to His sacrificial death for us, our kind Lord and Savior Jesus Christ gave His followers a new commandment: “
+In the hours prior to His sacrificial death for us, our kind Lord and Savior Jesus Christ gave His followers a new commandment, “

-all will know that you are My disciples, if you have love for one another” (verse 35).
+all people will know that you are my disciples, if you have love for one another” (verse 35).
 So our identity in Christ fundamentally expresses itself in the practice of this mutual love.
 True love acts in the best interest of the other person, often at great sacrifice to oneself.
 May we follow our Lord’s example and fulfill His law of love.